-7.9.
-If the bullying involves an individual or group, who have been involved in bullying on a previous occasion and the school has previously implemented the above problem solving approach, then the following procedure will be followed:

-- The Executive Headteacher/ Deputy Executive Headteacher is informed. - The victim is interviewed and comments recorded. - The bully or bullies is/are interviewed and comments recorded.
-The parents of the bully are contacted and invited to a meeting A meeting between the Executive Headteacher/ Deputy Executive Headteacher, bully and parents is held.
-The incidents are outlined and the sanctions are detailed. - Individual Behaviour Plans to set targets to improve and monitor behaviour are set up which may involve calling upon the expertise of outside agencies.

-7.10.
-In persistent circumstances sanctions may include:

-- Permanent exclusion

-- Temporary exclusion

-- Exclusion from the school premise at lunchtime

-- Exclusion from the playground at lunchtime

-- Move out of current class

-- Arrangements for parent to supervise pupil to and from school daily

-7.11.
-The parents/carers of the victim are kept informed throughout the whole process.

-7.12.
-Guidelines for children about bullying in and out of school, as detailed in Appendix D, will be displayed in each classroom.

-8. The Role of the Governing Body
+- 7.9.
+If the bullying involves an individual or group, who have been involved in bullying on a previous occasion and the school has previously implemented the above problem solving approach, then the following procedure will be followed: - The Headteacher is informed. - The victim is interviewed and comments recorded. - The bully or bullies is/are interviewed and comments recorded. - The parents of the bully are contacted and invited to a meeting - A meeting between the Headteacher, bully and parents is held.
+The incidents are outlined and the sanctions are detailed. - Individual Behaviour Plans to set targets to improve and monitor behaviour are set up which may involve calling upon the expertise of outside agencies. - 7.10.
+In persistent circumstances sanctions may include: - Permanent exclusion - Temporary exclusion - Exclusion from the school premise at lunchtime - Exclusion from the playground at lunchtime - Move out of current class - Arrangements for parent to supervise pupil to and from school daily - 7.11.
+The parents/carers of the victim are kept informed throughout the whole process. - 7.12.
+Guidelines for children about bullying in and out of school, as detailed in Appendix D, will be displayed in each classroom. - 8.
+The Role of the Governing Body - 8.1.
 The anti-bullying strategy is the governors' responsibility and they review its effectiveness annually.
-They do this by examining the school's anti-bullying records and by discussion with the Executive Headteacher/ Deputy Executive Headteacher.
-Governors analyse information with regard to gender, age and ethnic background of all children involved in bullying incidents.
+They do this by examining the school's anti-bullying records and by discussion with the headteacher.
+Governors analyse information with regard to gender, age and ethnic background of all children involved in bullying incidents. - 8.2.

-8.2.
 The governing body responds within ten days to any request from a parent to investigate incidents of bullying.
-In all cases, the governing body notifies the Executive Headteacher/ Deputy Executive Headteacher and asks them to conduct an investigation into the case and to report back to a representative of the governing body.
+In all cases, the governing body notifies the headteacher and asks them to conduct an investigation into the case and to report back to a representative of the governing body.

-3. This strategy is monitored on a day-to-day basis by the Executive Headteacher, who reports to governors about the effectiveness of the strategy on request.
+8.3.
+This strategy is monitored on a day-to-day basis by the headteacher, who reports to governors about the effectiveness of the strategy on request.